 Selecting our top pick is never easy, but Mountain Hardwear’s Crater Lake Hoody puts it all together with a class-leading combination of value, performance, and style.
 Next to the price (very reasonable at just $70), our favorite thing about the Crater Lake is the fabric, which is buttery soft and extremely comfortable against the skin.
 And although it fits fairly snugly (particularly around our arms), the polyester and elastane blend has a just-right amount of stretch and offers a cooling effect that we just can’t get enough of.
 Tack on a helmet-compatible hood, thumb loops, and unique men’s and women’s styles, and the Crater Lake was an obvious choice for our favorite sun hoody of the year.

 But while we’re big fans of the Mountain Hardwear Crater Lake Hoody, some will benefit from a more purpose-built design.
-Most significantly, hikers or those prone to building a sweat might want a thinner, looser-fitting, or better-ventilated shirt like the Outdoor Research Echo or Rabbit UPF Deflector below (that said, we found the white Crater Lake perfectly serviceable for hot-weather hiking).
+Most significantly, hikers or those prone to building a sweat might want a thinner, looser-fitting, or better-ventilated shirt like the Outdoor Research Echo below.
+We’ve found the lighter colorways perfectly serviceable for warm-weather hiking, but those who run warm may be underwhelmed by breathability and odor resistance.
 And for climbing, we don’t love the women’s version, which features a hem drawcord and zippered pocket that add bulk and don’t pair well with a backpack hipbelt or climbing harness.
 But it’s hard to argue with the Mountain Hardwear's balance of comfort, features, and protection (its UPF rating of 50+ is the highest given), earning it our top spot for this season.

 See the Men's MH Crater Lake Hoody See the Women's MH Crater Lake Hoody